 Length of time for repairs:

-The time scheduled for the unit outages is from 1200 to 1700 hours.
-Although an earlier start time would benefit fish, it would be better to schedule the start time at 1200 hours due to electrical load requirements anticipated by McNary Chief of Operations.
-Load requirements are usually highest in the morning.
+The time scheduled for the unit outages is from 0800 to 1400 hours.
+The start time at 0800 hours is due to previous BPA power sales.
 A tug with a boom will be used to move the debris from the powerhouse to the open spillway along with “rolling” four units off and on to move the debris from south to north.
 For example, depending on the location of the debris mass, the process may begin with units 1 to 4 out of service.
 As the debris moves north, units 2 to 5 would be out of service next.
 Then units 3 to 6 would be out of service and so on until units 11 to 14 are out of service and debris mass is near the spillway.
 Spill flow may or may not increase during the unit outages.
 Spill volume will depend on river conditions that day as regulated by RCC.

 Expected impacts on fish passage: